2024 NEWS AND ANNOUCEMENTS

 February 24, 2024

-Congratulations to Najeeb Abdulla, PhD student at Mindanao State University - Iligan Institute of Technology, under the supervision of Prof. Marvin Jose Fernandez and Dr. Mannix Balanay, on the publication of her review article titled "Upcycling Biomass Waste into Luminescent Solid-State Carbon Dots" in Elsevier's newly launched open access journal Next Materials.
+Congratulations to Najeeb Abdulla, PhD student at Mindanao State University - Iligan Institute of Technology, under the supervision of Prof. Marvin Jose Fernandez and Dr. Mannix Balanay, on the publication of his review article titled "Upcycling Biomass Waste into Luminescent Solid-State Carbon Dots" in Elsevier's newly launched open access journal Next Materials.

 This review paper addresses the promising area of biomass waste-derived carbon dots (BWCDs) as sustainable solutions for the conversion of waste into valuable materials.
 BWCDs are versatile in both dissolved and solid forms and exhibit biocompatible properties and customizable characteristics.
 Despite the beneficial properties of BWCDs in solid form, such as improved stability and functionality, widespread application faces obstacles.
 In this article, the properties of BWCDs, synthesis techniques, and strategies to improve solid-state stability and functionality are reviewed.
 Applications in optoelectronics and materials science highlight the versatility of BWCDs, although challenges remain in terms of efficiency and stability.
 Nonetheless, this work highlights the potential of BWCDs as environmentally friendly alternatives and symbolizes the convergence of waste recycling and advanced materials science that drives technological innovation.